swcarpentry/r-novice-inflammation/episodes/03-loops-R.md

 ---
-layout: page
-title: Programming with R
-subtitle: Analyzing multiple data sets
+title: "Analyzing Multiple Data Sets"
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Explain what a `for` loop does."
+- "Correctly write `for` loops to repeat simple calculations."
+- "Trace changes to a loop variable as the loop runs."
+- "Trace changes to other variables as they are updated by a `for` loop."
+- "Use a function to get a list of filenames that match a simple pattern."
+- "Use a `for` loop to process multiple files."
+keypoints:
+- "Use `for (variable in collection)` to process the elements of a collection one at a time."
+- "The body of a `for` loop is surrounded by curly braces (`{}`)."
+- "Use `length(thing)` to determine the length of something that contains other values."
+- "Use `list.files(path = \"path\", pattern = \"pattern\", full.names = TRUE)` to create a list of files whose names match a pattern."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Explain what a `for` loop does.
-> * Correctly write `for` loops to repeat simple calculations.
-> * Trace changes to a loop variable as the loop runs.
-> * Trace changes to other variables as they are updated by a `for` loop.
-> * Use a function to get a list of filenames that match a simple pattern.
-> * Use a `for` loop to process multiple files.

 We have created a function called `analyze` that creates graphs of the minimum, average, and maximum daily inflammation rates for a single data set: